sampankumar/TGJCO-Apr2024/README.md

 Output: ERROR MESSAGE

+Optional features;
-Optional features teams should implement as many of these as possible; however, all features should work together.
+teams should implement as many of these as possible; All features should work together.
 Teams should carefully consider the schema for each feature and how they combine with different features.

 Roll history
 * Allow for repeating of previous rolls